Environmental Philosopher & Public Health Scientist

 University of Kiel, Germany

-Postdoctoral research at the University of California at San Francisco & the University of Vienna
+Postdoctoral research at the University of California at San Francisco in public health policy & the University of Vienna in plant ethics

 Bachelors degrees (Rhetoric and Political Science, w/honors) from the University of California at Berkeley